-Sample: The basic audio element loaded into Play+ and used as the primary sound source.
+Sample: The basic audio element loaded into Play and used as the primary sound source.
 Samples are accessed via the SD Card but can be loaded into the on board sample pool.
-Samples can be used as the sound source.

-Sample Pack: A concept in Play+ where samples are organised and named in a format that allows intelligent access of Play+ functions.
+Sample Pack: A concept in Play where samples are organised and named in a format that allows intelligent access of Play functions.
 Also a standard set of samples can be provided in a sample pack.

-Sample Pool: The on board memory for storing and managing samples in Play+.
+Sample Pool: The on board memory for storing and managing samples in Play.
 Samples must be copied from the SD card to each project's Sample Pool to allow the sequencing.